Virginia Bottomley

 Virginia Hilda Brunette Maxwell Bottomley, Baroness Bottomley of Nettlestone, PC DL (née Garnett, born 12 March 1948) is a British Conservative Party politician and headhunter.
 She was a Member of Parliament (MP) in the House of Commons from 1984 to 2005.
 She became a member of the House of Lords in 2005.

 Early life and career

 Virginia Hilda Brunette Maxwell Garnett was born in Dunoon, Scotland, to Barbara Rutherford-Smith, Jarrow hunger marcher, a teacher and elected Conservative member of the Inner London Education Authority and W. John Garnett CBE, former director of what was then called The Industrial Society, grandson of Cambridge physicist and educational adviser William Garnett and of Sir Edward Poulton, Hope professor of zoology at Oxford.
 Her paternal aunt was Labour Greater London Council member Peggy Jay.
-She first met Peter Bottomley, her future husband, when she was 12 years old; they wed in 1967.
+She met Peter Bottomley, her future husband, when she was 12 years old; they wed seven years later In 1967.